 As a child, were you ever told not to play with your food?
 We think it’s time to change the script!
 By encouraging our little ones to associate plant-based goodness with fun, creativity, and expression, we can help them fall in love with new tastes and textures.
-Our earliest food experiences certainly influence our later dietary choices, so the younger we can inspire healthy eating habits through play, the better!
+So the younger we can inspire healthy eating habits through play, the better!

 Be tactile with food

 Did you know that allowing children to be tactile with food can encourage them to branch out and try new ingredients?
 When introducing your kids to a rainbow of new ingredients, consider putting your cutlery aside and letting your fingers do the exploring.

 For instance, create a platter of nutritious foods with interesting textures, such as mashed sweet potato, squishy blueberries, and fluffy cauliflower, and take turns to describe how each ingredient feels.
 Our 4-in-1Flower Power Tic Tac Toe board is ideal for this!

 Food is fun, and so are games!
 So, why not mix the two?
 The science suggests that doing so can help with diversifying your child’s palate, with children exposed to sensory-based food education more likely to be adventurous with their food choices.
 This type of education can take many forms, but we think playing foodie games is one of the best!